Protests 'no Turkish Spring', says PM Erdogan

 Turkish PM Recep Tayyip Erdogan says the continuing anti-government protests do not constitute a Turkish Spring.

-At a news conference before a trip to Morocco, he said the protests were organised by extremists and accused the opposition of provoking "his citizens".
+At a news conference before a trip to Morocco, he said the

 For a fourth night, there have been confrontations between police and protesters with tear gas being used